Frequently Asked Questions

 The Touch Board goes through a rigorous testing procedure, however there can occasionally be manufacturing issues or errors, if you hear a background noise this can be a sign of an error in the manufacture of your Touch Board.
 If you have any problems with the Touch Board straight out of the box and you’ve been through all of the above step to verify it does not work correctly please get in touch and we can arrange a replacement.

 Having trouble ordering through the website?

-We have noticed that the ordering process sometimes has issues displaying the correct text in the grey input boxes if your viewing in Internet Explorer.
-We recommend you try using Google Chrome, Safari or Firefox to see if that helps.
+We have noticed that the ordering process sometimes has issues displaying the correct text in the grey input boxes if you’re viewing in an old version of Internet Explorer.
+Try upgrading to the latest version of Internet Explorer or try using Google Chrome, Safari or Firefox to see if that helps.
 If not then shoot us an email and we will try to help further.